Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 ## Core Gameplay Mods

-Nordic Souls uses the [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) suite of mods, which includes mods by Simon as well as [DeltaRider](https://www.nexusmods.com/skyrimspecialedition/users/3222307?tab=user+files), [Guitarninja](https://www.nexusmods.com/skyrimspecialedition/users/2544390?tab=user+files), [Dareni](https://www.nexusmods.com/skyrimspecialedition/users/5073294?tab=user+files), [Oreo](https://www.nexusmods.com/skyrimspecialedition/users/56683512?tab=user+files), [aljoxo](https://www.nexusmods.com/skyrimspecialedition/users/68019769?tab=user+files), [TateTaylorOH](https://www.nexusmods.com/skyrimspecialedition/users/61720101?tab=user+files), and many others.
+Nordic Souls uses the [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) suite of mods, which includes mods by Simon as well as [Delta](https://www.nexusmods.com/skyrimspecialedition/users/3222307?tab=user+files) and many other authors.
 All of these mods provide a consistent gameplay experience that fits perfectly into the list.
 It's semi-vanilla+ but also quite refreshing.

 The vanilla boss fights and enemies have been revamped.
 Each Dragon Priest gives Alduin a different buff, so you should hunt down all the priests for an easier Alduin fight.
 Same thing with Miraak: The Solstheim Dragon Priests will buff him unless killed (killing Vahlok will buff him, however).
 You can take on these familiar adventures, and explore some new lands and quests as well.
 You'll find more interesting Draugr fights and harder dragon fights.
 There are also some new creatures, armor, and weapons scattered throughout the world.
 New powerful artifacts have been added for you to find, with existing ones balanced and overhauled.

 Gameplay is more difficult than vanilla, but also fair.
 For example, dragons are much harder, but you don't have to fight them randomly until you kill Sahloknir.
 Draugr are more powerful, but barely use shouts anymore.
-Bandits have a bit more variety, but still barely know how to fight.
+You won't be able to cheese your way through everything.
+SimonRim provides a lot of tools for preparation and buffs, which you should use to have an easier time.

 ### Mods To Familiarize Yourself With